solidjs/solid-router/README.md

 submit(...args)
 ```

 The outside of a form context you can use custom data instead of formData, and these helpers preserve types.
+However, even when used with server functions (in projects like SolidStart) this requires client side javascript and is not Progressive Enhancible like forms are.

 ### `useSubmission`/`useSubmissions`